jellyfin-archive/jellyfin-docs/docs/user-docs/installing.md

 Raw Debian packages, compatible with Debian 8+ or Ubuntu 14.04+, are available [here](https://repo.jellyfin.org/archive).

+**NOTE:** When installing packages with `dpkg -i`, it won't attempt to resolve dependencies for you.
+Ensure you have `ffmpeg` installed already, or use `apt -f install` after attempting the `dpkg -i` to resolve and install the required dependencies.

 ## Debian Repository

 The Jellyfin team provides a Debian repository for installation on Debian and Ubuntu machines.